-Looks like we're not making any progress on the site anymore!
-We haven't given up on it, but between jobs, looking for places to live, and a few consecutive moves, we're not likely to have a major update anytime soon... bear with us.
+We're not making any progress on the site anymore...
+Between jobs, climbing, and (more recently) biking, we're not likely to have a major update anytime soon...

 Not sure what to do... where to go?
 Then start here and follow the arrow signs.
 This will take you through a chronological sequence of trip pages.
 Some of these pages also have links to various climbs.
 Or, start from the end for the most recent travel page: